lukTS/i-shop/README.md

 This project is still under development and will be expanded with new features.
 Below are some planned improvements:

-1. Switch to MongoDB: Replace the current db.json database with MongoDB to provide a more scalable database solution.
-2. Admin Panel: Implement an admin panel where authorized users (e.g., store owners) can add, update, and delete products, as well as manage orders.
-Only a few select users will have access to this panel.
+1. Admin Panel: Implement an admin panel where authorized users (e.g., store owners) can:

+- Add, update, and delete products.
+- Manage orders and customer information.
+- Track inventory and sales statistics.
+This feature will allow easier site management and streamline product updates.

+2. Payment Integration: Connect payment systems (such as Stripe or PayPal) to handle transactions securely.
+Customers will be able to pay for their orders directly through the website during checkout.

 3. Advanced Product Filters: Enhance the catalog with more advanced filtering options for easier product discovery.
+This will include filtering by price range, material, or purpose (e.g., camping, hunting, etc.).

 4. Bonus and Discount System: Extend the bonus and discount pages with functionality to allow users to apply discounts or bonus points during checkout.

 ## Usage